adigoldstein/red-or-black/README.md

 # Bug List:

+* When adding steps, page Width increasing.
-* Tutorial - show+ cover whole screen.
-PC and mobile.
+* Tutorial -  mobile.
-* Card animation
+* Card animation - When showing new card, translateX is done, but no animation.
-* BG postioning and all other graphics according to that.
+* Main BG positioning and all other graphics according to that.
 * Game over window